a collection of projects across disciplines presented in socially distanced formats

 Presented in partnership with The Barbershop Theater

-Found Movement Group in partnership with Kindling Arts Festival
+Found Movement Group x Kindling Arts Festival

 Assembling Found Movement Group's talented community of dancers, musicians, performers, and other artists, Lost Nashville offers audiences an elevated scavenger hunt experience to explore the city's hidden gems.
 Original choreography devised by the collective plays out in theatrical scenes at memorable locations around the city such as music clubs, art galleries, boutique hotels, and outdoors parks.
 The experience is part “choose-your-own adventure,” part performance art crawl, and uniquely Nashville through and through.
 Lost Nashville provides an unforgettable experience that exposes the rich, unseen, and sometimes forgotten pieces of the city.